-Prepared in 2016 as a supplement to the Kleinfelder-developed Water Supply & Demand Assessment in Relation to Exelon Power 'West Medway II' Project, Prepared for the Town of Millis, the Minimization & Mitigation Implementation Analysis included a stormwater BMP assessment.
+Prepared in 2016 as a supplement to the Kleinfelder-developed Water Supply & Demand Assessment in Relation to Exelon Power 'West Medway II' Project, Prepared for the Town of Millis, the Minimization & Mitigation Implementation Analysis1 included a stormwater BMP assessment.
 The Town identified at least five (5) permittee-owned properties to retrofit with BMPs designed to reduce frequency, volume, and pollutant loads of stormwater discharges to and from its MS4 area.
 If during the permit term, any of these properties identified are retrofitted, the list will be updated to always include five (5) properties.
-This list is provided in Appendix G.
+In Year 5 of the Permit, the Town updated the list of five (5) properties.
+This list is provided in Appendix G. Following the construction of the new Clyde F. Brown Elementary School and associated green infrastructure to manage runoff from the site, two of the parcels included on the Year-4 retrofit opportunity inventory were removed from the list.
+In Year 5 - Millis Housing Authority and Millis Fire Department are added to the list of five (5) properties to substitute the two parcels from Year 4.

-&lt;sup>1 Available from Kleinfelder upon request.
+1 Available from Kleinfelder upon request.

-BMP# ВМР BMP Description Responsible Department/ Parties Measurable Goal Beginning Year of BMP Implementation Status 5-1 Post- Construction Ordinance Adoption, amendment, or modification of a regulatory mechanism to meet permit requirements Planning Board / Zoning Board of Appeals Complete 2 years after effective date of permit 2019 Completed 5-2 Street Design and Parking Lot Guidelines Report Develop a report assessing requirements that affect the creation of impervious cover.
+BMP # BMP BMP Description Responsible Department/ Parties Measurable Goal Beginning Year of BMP Implementation Status 5-1 Post- Construction Ordinance Adoption, amendment, or modification of a regulatory mechanism to meet permit requirements Planning Board / Zoning Board of Appeals Complete 2 years after effective date of permit 2019 Complete 5-2 Street Design and Parking Lot Guidelines Report Develop a report assessing requirements that affect the creation of impervious cover.
 The assessment will help determine if changes to design standards for streets and parking lots can be modified to support low impact design options.
 Planning Board, Zoning Board of Appeals Complete 4 years after effective date of permit and implement recommendati ons of report 2022 Completed 5-3 Green Infrastructure Report Develop a report assessing existing local regulations to determine the feasibility of making green infrastructure practices allowable when appropriate site conditions exist Planning Board / Building Inspection Department Complete 4 years after effective date of permit and implement recommendati ons of report 2022 Completed 5-4 List of Municipal Retrofit Opportunities Target properties to reduce impervious areas: Identify at least 5 permittee-owned properties that could be modified or retrofitted with BMPs to reduce impervious areas and update annually DPW Complete 4 years after effective date of permit and report annually on retrofitted properties 2022 On-going

-BMP# ВМР BMP Description Responsible Department/ Parties Measurable Goal Beginning Year of BMP Implementation Status 5-5 As-built plans for on-site stormwater control The procedures to require submission of as-built drawings and ensure long term operation and maintenance will be a part of the SWMP Planning Board / Zoning Board of Appeals Require submission of as-built plans for completed projects 2018 Completed
+BMP # ВМР BMP Description Responsible Department/ Parties Measurable Goal Beginning Year of BMP Implementation Status 5-5 As-built plans for on-site stormwater control The procedures to require submission of as-built drawings and ensure long term operation and maintenance will be a part of the SWMP Planning Board / Zoning Board of Appeals Require submission of as-built plans for completed projects 2018 Completed

-Results of the impervious cover regulations assessment as well as the green infrastructure recommendations will be implemented by Year 4 of the Permit.
+Analysis of Bylaws and regulations pertaining to the development of streets, parking lots, and other impervious cover as well as green infrastructure and LID was completed in Permit Year 4.
+Improvements to bylaws and regulations are currently being drafted and planned to be brought town meeting in the next calendar year.
 Updates from these programs will be reported annually.
 The list of potential retrofits for the Town will be included in the Annual Report and updated as needed.
 As this section of the Permit is highly prescriptive, the measurable goals consist of completing the requirements by the specified dates shown below.